pauldendulk/wortels/README.md

 # Square Root Trainer

-A Windows desktop application that helps you memorize square roots of numbers 1-20 through audio-based spaced repetition.
+A desktop application that helps you memorize square roots of numbers 1-20 through audio-based spaced repetition.
+Currently runs on Windows, with browser support planned.

 ![Square Root Trainer Application](docs/screenshot.png)

 ## What It Does

-Square Root Trainer uses text-to-speech to quiz you on square roots at regular intervals.
-The app speaks a question (like "What is the square root of 144?"), gives you time to think, and then tells you the answer.
+Square Root Trainer uses pre-generated audio files to quiz you on square roots at regular intervals.
+The app plays a question (like "What is the square root of 144?"), gives you time to think, and then tells you the answer.
 This hands-free approach lets you practice while doing other tasks.

 ## How to Use